Instructors

 Certification / Training

-• LEO Krav Maga Basic instructor- Gary Morris
+- LEO Krav Maga Basic instructor- Morris Dynamics Martial Arts

 Dedrick Cosby is the founder and owner of Let Go & Lift and a fitness professional.
 He is a certified personal trainer/nutritionist through the International sports and science association.
 He has been in personal training since 2016.